User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Introduction

 In this paper, we capture this important empirical observation via a theoretical model which is amenable to an auction design analysis.
 Specifically, we propose a model based on a Markov Decision Process (MDP) to capture the user's response to the quality of the ad.
 With this model in mind, we design an auction that uses these signals to obtain an optimal (or approximately optimal) auction in terms of the long-term revenue.

-\textbf{Our Model.~} We model the setting as a repeated interaction between a user, who is modelled using an MDP, and an ads system, who is the decision maker of the MDP.
+\textbf{Our Model.~} We model the setting (details in Section~\ref{sec:model}) as a repeated interaction between a user, who is modelled using an MDP, and an ads system, who is the decision maker of the MDP.
 In each auction, ad candidate $i$ comes with a bid $b_i$.
 The user state is modeled via their click-through-rate (CTR), which we think of as the user's propensity to click.\footnote{The user state can be considered as a multiplier for the ad-specific CTR.
-Note that, in this paper, we hide the ad-specific CTR into the value of the ad.
-In general, however, both the value of the ad and/or the ad-specific CTR may be correlated with the quality signal.} We assume that the auctioneer knows, or can estimate, the impact on the user's CTR when a set $W$ of ads is shown to the user.
+Note that, in this paper, we hide the ad-specific CTR into the value of the ad.} We assume that the auctioneer knows, or can estimate, the impact on the user's CTR when a set of ads is shown to the user.
 In Section~\ref{sec:simple-mechanism}, we further assume that in each auction, ad candidate $i$ also comes with a signal $q_i$.
-While our theory in Section~\ref{sec:simple-mechanism} does not require the signal to have any semantic meaning, we will think of $q_i$ as some sort of quality score indicating whether an ad is ``good'' or ``bad''.
+While our theory in Section~\ref{sec:simple-mechanism} does not require the signal to have any semantic meaning, we will think of $q_i$ as a quality signal.